Hurricanes (rugby union): Grounds

 The Hurricanes play the majority of their home matches at the 34,500 capacity Sky Stadium (formerly named Westpac Stadium) on Wellington's waterfront.
 The stadium is affectionately known as The Cake-Tin due to its distinctive shape.
 It was opened in 2000 to replace Athletic Park, where the team had been previously based.

 Central Energy Trust Arena in Palmerston North and McLean Park in Napier have also played host to Hurricanes home matches.
-In the initial years of the competition the Hurricanes played once, or occasionally twice, away from their Wellington base depending on whether they had home five or six games per year.
+In the initial years of the competition, the Hurricanes played once or occasionally twice, away from their Wellington base depending on whether they had five or six home games per year.
 However, in recent years, the team has seldom ventured from Sky Stadium, playing at-most one match per year in Palmerston North or Napier.